sexnine/NanoLimboPlugin/README.md

 The limbo is empty; there is no ability to set a schematic building since this is not necessary.
 You can send useful information via chat or boss bar.

 No plugins, no logs.
 The server is fully clear.
-It is only able keep a lot of players while the main server is down.
+It is only able to keep a lot of players while the main server is down.

 General features:
 * High performance.
 The server doesn't save or cache any useless (for limbo) data.